The Five Big Questions All New Writers Keep Asking

 Authors come in two camps on this topic.
 The first, plotters, believe strongly in building a complete framework for the story, the character arcs, and a clear three-act structure.
 It helps them see the ending before they begin, helps them iron out wrinkles before they get too deep into the weeds of their story (or write themselves into a corner), and makes their characters’ journeys more visible.

-The second camp, called “pantsers”, tend to write by the seat of their pants, meaning they let the story go where it wants.
+The second camp, called “pantsers” (and I didn’t make that up, I swear), tend to write by the seat of their pants, meaning they let the story go where it wants.
 Many successful authors, such as Stephen King, have admitted to using this creative style in their work.
 They feel that their stories write themselves, and that outlining inhibits the creative process.
 They let their muse fly free, and they still end up with great work.

-I would argue there’s a third camp of middle-pathers, which are authors who sketch out a rough outline only a few chapters ahead, while still allowing the story to surprise them (and subsequently changing the outline on the fly if needed).
+I would argue there’s a third camp of middle-pathers, authors who sketch a rough outline only a few chapters ahead while still allowing the story to surprise them (and they subsequently change the outline on the fly if needed).

-The important thing is to find your own groove.
+It’s important to find your own groove.
 Not everyone will have the same creative process.
 Deciding whether to outline or not is personal preference.
 If you find it difficult to plan ahead, try being a pantser.
-If you can’t ever finish your work due to writer’s block or creative ennui, you may find outlining gets you to the finish line more consistently.
+If you can’t ever finish your work due to writer’s block or the throes of creative ennui, you may find outlining gets you to the finish line more consistently.